demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/FlipMods-ReservedItemSlotCore/README.md

 This mod is required for my ReservedItemSlot mods to work, such as ReservedFlashlightSlot and ReservedWalkieSlot.<br>
 These mods will give you free dedicated inventory slots for their respective item(s).
 These slots will be shown on the right side of your screen, stacking vertically.<br>

 You cannot switch to these slots manually by scrolling.
-Instead, the method for swapping to these items is to hold Alt, and scrolling up and down to switch between them. (patch 1.2.1)<br>
+Instead, the method for swapping to these items is to hold Alt, and scrolling up and down to switch between them.<br>
 This way, you can swap to these items to drop them, as well as other actions, such as charging, storing, etc.<br>

 Grabbing reserved items, as well as switching between the main hotbar and reserved hotbar slots should sync between clients using this mod. (patch 1.2.5)<br>